-The recycling of PET plastic involves shredding it and then repurposing into other products such as bottles, carpet or furniture.
+The recycling of PET plastic involves shredding it and then repurposing it into other products such as bottles, carpet, or furniture.
 It can also be used to create fleece garments.

 To reduce the amount of PET that you use, you could choose to switch to reusable bottles and containers.

 This is another form of plastic that we can class as being safe.
 We can find HDPE in shower gel bottles and cleaning product bottles.

 Children's toys also contain this type of plastic.
 HDPE does not lose its shape or degrade in sunlight, therefore we can also find it used for outdoor furniture and bins.
 Once it becomes a recycled material, we can turn it into furniture, pens, and bottles.
 HDPE is also relatively easily recycled and most facilities will accept it.

 This is a form of plastic that we can use for piping, windows, and different types of medical equipment.
 You'll typically find it in applications that require the plastic to flex, also including plastic wrap and cables.
 This type of plastic, known as the poison plastic, should not be used for food or drink as it does contain harmful chemicals.
 There is a link between these chemicals to liver disease and developmental problems in children.
 Special programs will recycle this plastic and turn it into flooring or guttering.
 However, only around 1% of PVC plastic is recycled.

 This safe and clean plastic is common in a number of items around the home.
 This can include plastic shopping bags and squeezable bottles.
 Fortunately, there has been an increase in recycling programs that will accept this form of plastic.
 After recycling, we can reuse it in items such as bubble wrap and even furniture.